Deliverance (collection): Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
 McQueen began his career as an apprentice on Savile Row, which earned him a reputation as an expert tailor.
-From 1996 to October 2001, McQueen was – in addition to his responsibilities for his own label – head designer at French fashion house Givenchy.
+From October 1996 to October 2001, McQueen was – in addition to his responsibilities for his own label – head designer at French fashion house Givenchy.

 McQueen's personal fixations and interests were a throughline in his career, and he returned to certain ideas and visual motifs repeatedly.
 His collections were historicist, in that he adapted historical designs and narratives, and self-referential, in that he revisited and reworked ideas between collections.
 As a cinemaphile, he drew on his favourite films to inspire his collections.
 McQueen was fascinated with death and memento mori.

 McQueen had a difficult relationship with the fashion industry, which he sometimes described as toxic and suffocating.
 He was often ambivalent about continuing his work as a designer.
 By the mid to late 2000s, he had reached a point of exhaustion with his career, at one point saying, "I go in, I do my business, do the parties, and leave."
 He told Vassi Chamberlain of Tatler that he felt he was "in a glass box".

-Several of McQueen's collections were intended as commentary and critique on the industry.
-It's a Jungle Out There (Autumn/Winter 1997) used the short lifespan of the Thomson's gazelle as a metaphor for the "fragility of a designer's time in the press."
-Voss (Spring/Summer 2001) and What A Merry-Go-Round (Autumn/Winter 2001) used imagery associated with insane asylums and circuses to portray fashion as chaotic and deranged.
-At the end of his career, McQueen lashed out again with The Horn of Plenty (Autumn/Winter 2009), which satirised the concept of a runway show and the wastefulness of the fashion cycle.
+McQueen made several collections throughout his career that critiqued the fashion industry, going back as early as 1997.
+Mid-career, Voss (Spring/Summer 2001) and What A Merry-Go-Round (Autumn/Winter 2001) used imagery associated with insane asylums and circuses to portray fashion as chaotic and deranged.
+His second-to-last completed collection, The Horn of Plenty (Autumn/Winter 2009), satirised the concept of a runway show and the wastefulness of the fashion cycle.